Unsere umfangreiche Dienstleistungen für schweizweit zufriedene Kunden.

-In individual courses on site or in the FM Academy at our headquarters, our customers receive practice-oriented specialist knowledge.
-This saves time and money, reduces damage and accidents and, above all, is motivating for all employees.
+In individual courses on site or in the FM Academy at our headquarters, our customers receive practice-oriented expertise.
+This saves time and costs, reduces damage and accidents and is above all motivating for all employees.

 We would be pleased to prepare a non-binding proposal for you or to guide you through our FM Academy, where you can get an overview of our current course offerings.

-Our tutorial videos will help you to create an overview of our products and their applications.
-To answer questions or for individual advice, please contact your KWZ consultant directly.
+Our video tutorials provide you with an overview of our products and application possibilities.
+For answers to your questions or for an individual recommendation, please contact your KWZ consultant directly.

 We are constantly developing our products in our own analytical laboratory.
 In this way, we meet customer requirements, new laws and regulations, and our striving for more ecology.
 In addition, the consistently high product quality is ensured here.